Man Arrested After Allegedly Yelling ‘White Power’ At Black Woman Following Car Accident

 Alliance Police had put a call out on its Facebook page Tuesday asking for help in identifying the man.
 The post generated some 1,600 shares.

-The woman involved said that she was worried the man was heading back into his car to obtain a weapon.
+The woman involved said that she was worried the man was heading back to his car to obtain a weapon.
 In a Facebook post that the woman shared following the confrontation, she said that the man tried to retrieve something from his glovebox but was stopped by his girlfriend in the car.

 Police said an unnamed co-defendant confirmed to police that the man had been reaching for a gun, per The Columbus Dispatch.